 A typical volunteer’s day begins around 7:00 am as they report to their designated sites.
 For those doing multiple sites, testing days begin as early as 6:00 am.
-Remember that dissolved oxygen levels reach a low just before dawn, obtaining readings at this time gives us the most accurate measurement of that parameter.
-There are no time of day constraints for the other water quality indicators tested for.
+Remember that dissolved oxygen levels reach a low just before dawn, therefore, obtaining readings at this time gives us the most accurate measurement of that parameter.
+There are no time of day constraints for the other water quality indicators tested.